 - The inability to engage in recreational activities you previously enjoyed

-By “in navigation,” the law means that in order to qualify, the vessel must be:
+By “in navigation,” the law means that to qualify, the vessel must be:

 - Afloat,